-Multiply your FAS by the YOS percentage to determine your estimated monthly benefit.
+Multiply your FAS by the years of service percentage to determine your estimated monthly benefit.

 You may also run a pension estimate through MyLAFPP at www.lafpp.com.
-This estimate projects your years of service (YOS) and rate of pay to your earliest retirement date.
+This estimate projects your years of service (YOS) and rate of pay to your earliest retirement date, 25, 30 and 33 YOS.